Danking555/danking555.github.io/content/posts/Making Volatility 15x Faster Lessons from Reverse Engineering Windows Internals/index.md

 ---

 ## Introduction
-Volatility and Memprocfs are both popular memory forensics tools, but they work differently under the hood.
+Volatility and [Memprocfs][14] are both popular memory forensics tools, but they work differently under the hood.
 Volatility traditionally scans for a structure called [KDBG](#what-is-kdbg) (Kernel Debugger Block), which can be time-consuming for large memory captures.
 Meanwhile, Memprocfs uses the undocumented